-The Health Resources and Services Administration annually publishes statistics on FQHC operations, though the 2015 statistics were not yet available as of this writing.
-The following table contains information from 2014 and illustrates a steady growth trend in utilization of FQHC services in Arizona.
+Staffing and utilization data from the Health Resources and Services Administration annual publication of statistics on FQHC operations though fiscal year 20154 are detailed in the table below.
+These numbers illustrate a steady growth trend in utilization of FQHC services in Arizona.

-2009 2010 2011 2012 2013 2014 Number of Patients 376,081 384,287 408,737 423,160 438,260 465,285 Number of Encounters 1,353,640 1,421,257 1,459,520 1,572,634 1,635,078 2,071,246 Total FTEs 2,705 2,955 3,155 3,345 3,481 4,352
+2009 2010 2011 2012 2013 2014 2015 Number of Patients 376,081 384,287 408,737 423,160 438,260 465,285 503,202 Number of Encounters 1,353,640 1,421,257 1,459,520 1,572,634 1,635,078 2,071,246 2,138,487 Total FTEs 2,705 2,955 3,155 3,345 3,481 4,352 4,268

 The Benefits Improvement and Protection Act of 2000 (BIPA) established a prospective payment system (PPS) for Medicaid payments to FQHCs and RHCs.
-States may use an alternative methodology so long as the resulting PPS rate is no less than the PPS rate calculated under the BIPA methodology.
+States may use an alternative payment methodology so long as the resulting PPS rate is no less than the PPS rate calculated under the BIPA methodology.

-Arizona uses an alternative methodology, basing the PPS rate on each FQHC's and RHC's cost report, including some costs that are excluded by Medicare, and rebasing to the cost reports every three years.
+Arizona uses an alternative payment methodology, basing the PPS rate on each FQHC's and RHC's Medicare Cost Report, including some costs that are excluded by Medicare, and rebasing to the cost reports every three years.
 This methodology produces reimbursement rates that are higher than the BIPA rates, making AHCCCS participation an attractive option for these safety-net providers.
+Arizona rebased the FQHC/RHC rates for FFY 2017.

-In April 2015, AHCCCS implemented a payment process change for FQHC and RHC claims, under which AHCCCS and its contracted Managed Care Entities will reimburse FQHCs and

-RHCs at the prescribed PPS rate on a claim-by-claim basis.
+In April 2015, AHCCCS implemented a payment process change for FQHC and RHC claims, under which AHCCCS and its contracted Managed Care Entities will reimburse FQHCs and RHCs at the prescribed PPS rate on a claim-by-claim basis.
 Historically, these providers have been paid under a capped fee-for-service fee schedule with wrap-around payments made by the Administration via quarterly supplemental payments, sometimes realizing their full PPS rate only after an annual reconciliation.
 The new payment process is expected to improve the providers' cash flows, as well as making the reimbursement process more transparent.